Learn more about how traffic signals operate, and how and when they are installed.

 Many coordinated signal systems are not operated in coordination all the time, but instead only during peak commute hours.
 This is why networked systems may operate differently depending on the time of day, which may mean more or fewer stops for users.

 Coordinated systems can also cause more headaches for side road users.
 Coordinated signal timing is typically based on the largest and most complex intersection in the network.
 This can result in longer than needed times at smaller intersections.
 If you find yourself waiting at a side street with little or no conflicting traffic, and it's in a coordinated system, this may be why.
-However, as with general cycle length, even coordinated systems are set up so that no system in the network has a cycle length greater than 240 seconds, and are as short as possible.
+However, as with general cycle length, coordinated systems are normally set up so that no system in the network has a cycle length greater than 240 seconds (4 minutes), and are as short as possible.

 Accessible pedestrian signals